sueszli/neice/README.md

 - virtualenv:

-    - almost worked, but `gcld3` doesn't build on arm64, even if you install the protobuf dependency → stopped using virtualenv
+    - almost worked, but `gcld3` doesn't build on arm64, even if you install the protobuf dependency → stopped using virtualenv, had to use docker or conda (chose docker)

+- the weights in `enwiki_20180420_300d.pkl` are not byte aligned which can throw segfaults when used with some of the libraries